 Item Document When Required Guidance a. all planning applications for development proposals of 1 hectare or greater in Flood Zone 1; b. all proposals in Flood Zones 2 and 3 plus an allowance for climate change (excluding minor extensions, more vulnerable, less vulnerable and water compatible development in flood zone 2 covered by separate EA standing advice) c. all planning applications involving extensions to existing buildings, new development located or changes of use which increase flood vulnerability on 'Dry Island' sites d. all planning applications where proposed development may be subject to other sources of flooding or may increase the potential of flood risk from other sources of flooding e.g. large reservoirs or development affected by large reservoirs e.
 All discharge of condition applications where approval of detailed drainage design is required. network/topography etc.) to inform the application of the drainage hierarchy to subsequent surface water drainage proposals.
 FRA should include flood evacuation and response management plans.
-Guidance is available from the Environment Agency at: Flood risk assessment in flood zones 2 and 3 Further guidance can be obtained here: Lead Local Flood Authority 15.
-Flood Risk Assessment - Statement of compliance with Environment Agency Standing Advice on Flood Risk a minor extension (household extensions or non-domestic For all developments covered by standing advice, you must put together a proportionate flood risk assessment which includes: • your site address • a description of your development • the estimated flood level for your development, taking into account the impacts of 16.
+Guidance is available from the Environment Agency at: Flood risk assessment in flood zones 2 and 3 Further guidance can be obtained here: Lead Local Flood Authority National Planning Policy Framework (NPPF) and National Planning Practice Guidance (NPPG) NNDC Planning Policy webpages CIRIA - SUDS Hierarchy IEMA In respect of the requirements of e), Norfolk County Council - Lead Local Flood Authority have observed that a drainage strategy can vary between an initial approval and the point at which conditions are discharged, particularly if some time has elapsed between stages.
+Resubmitting the FRA consolidates site and risk information presenting a clear package of background information on which the drainage strategy proposed is based.
+15. Flood Risk Assessment - Statement of compliance with Environment Agency Standing Advice on Flood Risk a minor extension (household extensions or non-domestic Flood risk assessment: standing advice For all developments covered by standing advice, you must put together a proportionate flood risk assessment which includes: • your site address • a description of your development • the estimated flood level for your development, taking into account the impacts of 16.
 Foul Drainage Assessment Required for: Applications for developments relying on anything other than connection to a public sewage treatment plant should be supported by sufficient information to understand the potential implications for the water environment.